seungmi-oh/AD-CLSCNFs/README.md

 <details>
 <summary>
-Best Results for MVTec (Results of the uploaded checkpoint)
+Best Results for The MVTecAD and BTAD Datasets (Results of the uploaded checkpoint)
 </summary>

 | Category   \  Metric | Img AUROC | Pix AUROC |  Pix AUPR |   AUPRO   |